 Provide instant access to quotes and speed-up the time to purchase.

 For example, one of our clients wanted to provide ride-share drivers with four-hour customized micro policies on-demand.
-Using real-time analytical functionality, we enabled them to underwrite policies on-the-spot that were both accurate and fast.
+Using real-time analytical functionality, we enabled them to quickly and accurately underwrite policies on the spot.

 Improving Customer Experience